-Mainstream South Africa is a leading developer of wind and solar projects employing more than 40 people in our Cape Town and Johannesburg offices.
-It has a pipeline of over 4 gigawatts in development in the Eastern, Northern and Western Capes.
+Mainstream South Africa is a leading developer of wind and solar projects employing more than 46 people in our Cape Town and Johannesburg offices.
+It has a pipeline of c.4,800 megawatts in development in the Eastern, Northern and Western Capes.

-The South African renewable energy market has seen exponential growth in recent years driven in the most part from 2011 when the South African government announced a Renewable Energy Procurement Programme (REIPPP).
-Since the programme was launched, Mainstream has been awarded 848 megawatts of wind and solar projects, more than any other developer.
+The South African renewable energy market has seen exponential growth in recent years driven in the most part from 2011 when the South African government announced a Renewable Energy Procurement Programme (REIPPPP).
+Since the programme was launched, Mainstream has been awarded 848 megawatts of wind and solar projects.

 Mainstream’s strategy is to work as a consortium to submit bids and we have previously worked in partnership with Absa Capital, Globeleq, Thebe Investment Company and Siemens Energy South Africa.
 In its pilot year, submissions were made for three projects – all of which are now in operation – Jeffreys Bay wind farm (138 megawatts), Droogfontein solar energy (50 megawatts) and De Aar solar energy (50 megawatts).
 All projects reached commercial operation safely, on time and on budget during April and May 2014.